opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 The function computes the rectification transformations without knowing intrinsic parameters of the cameras and their relative position in the space, which explains the suffix "uncalibrated".
 Another related difference from
 :ocv:func:`StereoRectify` is that the function outputs not the rectification transformations in the object (3D) space, but the planar perspective transformations encoded by the homography matrices ``H1`` and ``H2`` .
 The function implements the algorithm
-Hartley99
-.
+[Hartley99]_.

 .. note::

     While the algorithm does not need to know the intrinsic parameters of the cameras, it heavily depends on the epipolar geometry.
 Therefore, if the camera lenses have a significant distortion, it would be better to correct it before computing the fundamental matrix and calling this function.
-For example, distortion coefficients can be estimated for each head of stereo camera separately by using
+For example, distortion coefficients can be estimated for each head of stereo camera separately by using :ocv:func:`calibrateCamera` .
-	:ocv:func:`calibrateCamera` .
 Then, the images can be corrected using :ocv:func:`undistort` , or just the point coordinates can be corrected with :ocv:func:`undistortPoints` .

+..
+[BouguetMCT] J.Y.Bouguet.
+MATLAB calibration tool. http://www.vision.caltech.edu/bouguetj/calib_doc/

+..
+[Hartley99] Hartley, R.I., “Theory and Practice of Projective Rectification”.
+IJCV 35 2, pp 115-127 (1999)

+..
+[Zhang2000] Z. Zhang.
+A Flexible New Technique for Camera Calibration.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 22(11):1330-1334, 2000.